gmiak/text_editor/README.md

 ### Client

-The client-side is globally composed of 4 pages: Home, Edit, Files and Report.
+The client-side is globally composed of 5 pages: Home, Create, Update, Files and Report.

 - Home: Shows a presentation about myself

+- Create:

+Allows the user to create a document.

-- Edit:
+- Update:

-Allows the user to create, edit and delete a document.
+Allows the user to edit and delete a document.
 Note that you must click the Save button to load your changes, otherwise you will lose your new data if you leave the editor section.

 - Files: Shows all documents and their contents